IanAbaxx/abaxx-vc-sdk/GOVERNANCE.md

 The current GC members are:

-* Angie Jones, Head of Developer Relations, ID++
+* John Dutchak, Head of Engineering, Abaxx Technologies
-* Julie Kim, Head of Legal, ID++
+* Ian Forester, Head of Product, Abaxx Technologies
-* Nidhi Nahar, Head of Patents and Open Source, Block
+* Ryan Rawson, Principal Architect, Abaxx Technologies
-* Andrew Lee Rubinger, Head of Open Source, ID++
+* Carrie Jaquith, Global Head of Digital Product, Abaxx Technologies
-* Max Sills, Counsel for Intellectual Property, Block
+* Jeserie Golo, Senior Developer, Abaxx Technologies

 Members are not to be contacted individually. and is an available resource in mediation or for sensitive cases beyond the scope of project maintainers.
 It operates as